[This information guide is also available in PDF format to download.]

 - There is a 10–20% chance of needing a second operation to get clear margins (this will not be known until a week after surgery when the pathology results are available)

-- Radiotherapy is typically given daily over a period of four to six weeks, requiring regular trips to the hospital for treatment
+- Radiotherapy is typically given daily over a period of three to six weeks, requiring regular trips to the hospital for treatment

 - Radiotherapy can cause side effects to the skin, breast tissue and other nearby tissues.
 (For more information see the brochure Radiotherapy.)